mzucchelli/cloud-final/README.md

         1. Only replace the values where specified
-        2. The Postgres user, password, and DB name will be generated for your local environment, so when running locally, you don't have to know them ahead of time, you decide what they will be now
+        2. The Postgres user, password, and DB name will be generated for your local environment, so when running locally, you don't have to know them ahead of time, you decide what they will be now.
     3. In the two yaml files, replace mzucc with your own DockerHub name
     4. Build your containers
        # docker-compose -f docker-compose-build.yaml build